Karnak: Precinct of Montu

 This portion of the site is dedicated to the son of Mut and Amun-Re, Montu, a war-god.
 It is located to the north of the Amun-Re complex and is much smaller in size.
 It is not open to the public.

 Temple of Amenhotep IV (deliberately dismantled)

 The temple that Akhenaten (Amenhotep IV) constructed on the site was located east of the main complex, outside the walls of the Amun-Re precinct.
 It was destroyed immediately after the death of its builder, who had attempted to overcome the powerful priesthood who had gained control over Egypt before his reign.
-It was so thoroughly demolished that its full extent and layout is currently unknown.
+It was so thoroughly demolished that its full extent and layout is unknown.
 The priesthood of that temple regained their powerful position as soon as Akhenaten died, and were instrumental in destroying many records of his existence.